pagkly/Zed/Investopedia3/Feed-In Tariff (FIT).md

 ## Understanding Feed-In Tariffs (FITs)

-Feed-in tariffs are seen as necessary to promote renewable energy sources in the early stages of their development, when production is often not [economically feasible](https://www.investopedia.com/terms/f/feasibility-study.asp).
+Feed-in tariffs are seen as necessary to promote renewable energy sources in the early stages of their development, when production is often not [[economically feasible]](https://www.investopedia.com/terms/f/feasibility-study.asp).
 Feed-in tariffs usually involve long-term agreements and prices tied to the cost of production of the energy in question.
 The long-term contracts and guaranteed prices shelter producers from some of the risks inherent in renewable energy production, encouraging investment and development that otherwise might not take place.

 ## Feed-In Tariffs and Small Energy Producers